JhonBv/MOPCalculatorAPI/README.md

 # Known issues

 In the Home Controller (see image below), the path to find available plugins is hardcoded.
 The aim is to read it from a configuration file rather than having it hardcoded.
-There is an entry in the appsettings.json and a Configuration class ready to be used.
+There is an entry in the appsettings.json and a Configuration class ready to be used to overcome this scenario.
 ![Hardcoded path in controller](Readme/Screenshot3.png)

 The same happens in the CalculatorService class, where the name of the Plugin to be loaded is hardcoded (see image below).
 Again, this should be obtained from a configuration file or pulled from a plugin store (db, etc)